 - Add the banana slices and turn down the heat to a simmer.

 - Add the butter and let the mixture simmer for about 5 minutes until the bananas are mushy.

 - Add the desiccated coconut and vanilla extract.
 Stir and leave to cool.

 - Set the oven to 180℃ (350℉, Gas 4).

 - Cream the butter and sugar until pale and fluffy.

 - Beat in the eggs, one at a time.

 - Beat in the banana mixture.

-- Stirred in 1 tbsp yogurt.
+- Stir in the yogurt.

-- Decorated with various chocolate sprinkles.
+- Decorate with chocolate sprinkles.